“Portrait of Madame X” by John Singer Sargent

 This painting resulted in a scandal following the painting’s controversial reception at the Paris Salon of 1884 as people were shocked and scandalised.
 The attempt to preserve the subject’s anonymity by calling the picture “Portrait de Mme ***” was unsuccessful, and the sitter’s mother requested that Sargent withdraw the painting from the exhibition.
 Sargent refused, but later, he overpainted the shoulder strap to raise it up and make it look more securely fastened.
+Initially as exhibited, the right strap on the dress was painted as having slipped off the shoulder.
 He also changed the title to “Madame X”, a name more dramatic and mysterious and to give the illusion of the woman archetype.

 John Singer Sargent is considered one of the leading portrait painters and is known for his evocations of the luxury of his era.
 He created over 900 oil paintings and more than 2,000 watercolours, as well as multiple sketches and drawings.
 He also travelled extensively across Europe, the Middle East and the United States.

 Many of John Singer Sargent portraits which can be found in museums across the world, depict society’s leading lights and the opulence of their time.

 - Mrs Fiske Warren and Her Daughter Rachel

 - Madame X (Madame Pierre Gautreau)

 - The Daughters of Edward Darley Boit